 “Parent evening Thursday at 17:00.”

-If they blame you for something, via message, do not respond, or explain, that’s what they want.
-You’ll have given them countless opportunities in the past, and explained till you blue in the face, they are not listening, if the blame you to your face it.
+If they blame you for something via message, do not respond or explain.
+That’s what they want.
+You’ll have given them countless opportunities in the past and explained till your blue in the face.
+They are not listening if they blame you to your face it.
 “Ok.”
 Or play them at their own game. “ I’m sorry you feel that way.”

 You may want to stand up for yourself, scream and shout at them. ( let it out once they have gone) Do not do this.
-Stand up for yourself, by leaving them to get on with their pitiful lives, whilst you enjoy yours, that is the best way to stand up to them.
-The more you do grey rock, you’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.
+Stand up for yourself by leaving them to get on with their pitiful lives while you enjoy yours.
+That is the best way to stand up to them.
+The more you do grey rock, and you’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.